Lectrum/breakpoints-json/README.md

 ## Contributing

-If you want to suggest an improvement of our package feels free to fork this repo.
-To run tests execute the following in a terminal: npm test.
+If you want to suggest an improvement to our package feel free to fork this repo.
+To run tests execute the following in a terminal:

+`npm test`.

 And then send us PR.
 It is an excellent possibility to receive plus 100 to your karma, and you'll help us a lot.